cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

   - Miracl 4.4.3  -->  5.5.4
   - NTL 5.4  -->  5.5.2 (2009.08.14)

-- CT 1.4.31 now also can be compiled with VS 2010. ????XXXXXXXXXXXX
+- CT 1.4.31 now also can be compiled with VS2010.

 b) Changes within the user documentation / on the websites: